redplanks/ldapsync/README.md

 # Running
 Run `ldapsync/ldapsync.py -n` for testing.
 The `-n` flag enables "dry-run" mode where no changes will actually be made.
 To run this for real, remove the `-n` flag.

+The `--log-file` or `-l` optional flag logs everything (successful syncs, errors, and exceptions) to the given log file.

 # Groups
 ## ocfstaff
 ocfstaff is volunteer staff, and have limited access to OCF infrastructure.
-Most staff priveleges are granted "automatically," but some access needs to be granted via this script.
+Most staff privileges are granted "automatically," but some access needs to be granted via this script.
 They should be added to RT and given access to the Google Drive.

 ## opstaff
 Opstaff are paid front-desk staff.
 They should be added to the opstaff mailing list and GDrive.